12AT7/segmentation_challenge/README.md

 * If you end up writing other images, plots, or profiling results that helped you debug or develop the project, we will look at those too to further understand what you did.

+## Questions and Hints

+We want to see your strengths, and not get stuck on issues that do not contribute to your main investigation.
+If have questions, or have found a bug or problem with our challenge, then please reach out to get it resolved or worked around.
+Getting blocked on unintended snags does not help either of us evaluate your skills.

+Furthermore, if you just want some help over an early hurdle so you can focus on something else, reach out for that too.
+We can provide things like `CMakeLists.txt`, or simple algorithms, to help you get engaged on some specific topic more quickly.